Kadeem Harris: Sheffield Wednesday

 On 13 July 2019, it was announced that Harris had signed for Sheffield Wednesday on a free transfer.
 He would score on his debut away to Reading on the opening day of the 2019–20 season.
 He would finish his first season at the club scoring 3 goals in 47 appearances across all competitions.

 In his second season, he would be shown a straight red-card at home to Bournemouth on 3 November 2020.

 On 20 May 2021 it was announced that he would leave Sheffield Wednesday at the end of the season, following the expiry of his contract.

 Metalist Kharkiv

 On 20 September 2021, it was announced that Harris had signed by the Ukrainian First League (the second tier of Ukrainian football pyramid) side Metalist Kharkiv on a free transfer.
-He made his debut on 21 September 2021 in the 1/16 stage of the Ukrainian Cup with a 2–1 win against Desna Chernihiv, and scored on the 73rd minute to equalize the score.
+He made his debut on 21 September 2021 in the 1/16 stage of the Ukrainian Cup with a 2–1 win against Desna Chernihiv, and scored on the 73rd minute to equalise the score.